-Through its involvement with the Interagency Council on Homelessness, the Division of Energy, Housing and Community Resources works with the four Wisconsin CoCs and other state agencies which house publicly funded systems that may discharge persons into housing instability or homelessness.
-Collaboration allows DEHCR and these agencies to work towards discharge planning solutions.
-Recently, the Division of Energy, Housing and Community Resources collaborated with the Department of Children and Families to fund a program targeted at youth who have aged out of the foster care system and are experiencing homelessness or are at risk of homelessness.
+Through its involvement with the Interagency Council, the Division of Housing works with the four Wisconsin CoCs and other state agencies which house publically funded systems that may discharge persons into housing instability or homelessness.
+Collaboration allows DOH and these agencies to work towards discharge planning solutions.
+Recently, the Division of Housing collaborated with the Department of Children and Families to fund a program targeted at youth who have aged out of the foster care system and are experiencing homelessness or are at risk of homelessness.